Huffman #3 (A)

 You can use "diff" command to check your output against those provided in the examples folder.

-of a file in the hexadecimal representation.
+the contents of a file in the hexadecimal representation.
+For example,

 - Your submission must contain each of the following files, as specified: